Home – Regulations – Modern Slavery Act Australia

 Voluntary statements are becoming more common as organisations mandated to report extend these requirements throughout their supply chain, seeking to better understand how suppliers are addressing modern slavery risks and to evaluate potential suppliers accordingly.

-Under the Modern Slavery Act Australia, entities that meet the revenue threshold and operate in Australia are required to prepare a Modern Slavery Statement (MSS) each financial year.
+Under the Modern Slavery Act Australia, reporting entities that meet the revenue threshold and operate in Australia are required to prepare a Modern Slavery Statement (MSS) within six months of the end of their financial year.
 To comply with the Act, entities must include the following information:

-Businesses are required to submit their modern slavery statement within six months of the end of their financial year.
-For example, if a company’s financial year ends on 31 December 2024, their modern slavery statement must be submitted by 30 June 2025.
-Similarly, if a company’s financial year ends on 30 June 2025, the statement should be submitted by 31 December 2025.
+Businesses must submit their modern slavery statement within six months of the end of their financial year.
+For example, if a companyās financial year ends on 31 December 2025, their statement must be submitted by 30 June 2026.
+Similarly, if a companyās financial year ends on 30 June 2026, the deadline is 31 December 2026.

-Monash University publishes an annual research report reviewing modern slavery statements from the ASX 100, which is a good resource on what to do – and what not to do – for companies preparing or revising their statements.
-This report presents the results of Monash’s Modern Slavery Research program, breaking down disclosure strengths and weaknesses, quality of responses and areas for improvement and provides well-researched insights on how to improve the quality of the modern slavery statement.
+Monash Universityās Modern Slavery Disclosure Quality Report provides critical insights into reporting trends. from the ASX 100, which is a good resource on what to do – and what not to do – for companies preparing or revising their statements.
+This report presents the results of Monashās Modern Slavery Research program, breaking down disclosure strengths and weaknesses, quality of responses and areas for improvement and provides well-researched insights on how to improve the quality of the modern slavery statement.Ā

 Strong Modern Slavery statements address the following:

-The review was informed by an extensive public consultation process involving over 280 government and non-government organisations, including from business, civil society and academia.
+The review was informed by an extensive public consultation process involving over 280 government and non-government organisations, including those from business, civil society and academia.
 136 written submissions were provided to the review from a wide range of domestic and international stakeholders.

 In December 2024 the Australian Government released its response to the review report of the